DennisAlund/unifi-nexudus-hotspot/README.md

 * `DEFAULT_REDIRECT_URL` - URL to redirect the connecting device if none was found in the hotspot connection request *(default: [`https://www.kumpul.co`](https://www.kumpul.co))*
 * `NEXUDUS_SPACE_NAME` (**required**) - The [Nexudus space](http://coworking.nexudus.com/) short name for your business, e.g. `nexudus` as in http://nexudus.spaces.nexudus.com/.
-* `UNIFI_SITE_NAME` - The short name of your UniFi site, as referred to by the controller.
-If you don't know what it is, and expecially if you only have one site configured, then it's most likely `default` and you don't need to worry about it *(default: `default`)*
 * `UNIFI_USE_SSL` - Whether your UniFi controller portal is setup to use SSL *(default: `true`)*
 * `UNIFI_SSL_SELF_SIGNED` - Whether your SSL certificate for the UniFi portal is self signed *(default: `false`)*
 * `UNIFI_HOST` - IP or hostname of the UniFi controller portal, e.g. `unifi.example.com` *(default: `127.0.0.1`)*